GAPO: Robust Advantage Estimation for Real-World Code LLMs: Preliminaries

 \subsection{Group Relative Policy Optimization}

-GRPO is one of the most widely adopted methods in both industry and research within the field of reinforcement learning \cite{pennino2025reasoning, li2025reinforcement}.
-It is particularly effective for addressing the optimization problem in \cref{eq:problem}.
 A key advantage of GRPO is that it eliminates the need for a separate value function approximation; instead, it calculates advantages using the average reward across multiple sampled responses (rollouts) generated from the same input prompt.
 When using GRPO from an RL view, we can rewrite \cref{eq:problem} to be